POTSDAM Canton-Potsdam Hospital will launch an intensive outpatient program Monday for St. Lawrence County residents with drug and alcohol addictions.

 The program is designed for patients whose addictions are too severe for normal outpatient care, but not serious enough to require a full inpatient rehabilitation program.

-Patients will work with social workers and a substance-abuse counselor for three 3-hour sessions every week for six weeks at CPHs Norwood office.
+Patients will work with social workers and a substance-abuse counselor at three 3-hour sessions every week for six weeks at CPHs Norwood office.

 The program was created for people who may have a busy, stable home life, but who still need the intensive care provided by a rehab program.